DillonSteyl/SCIE1000/Week 13/whale.md

 # Whales vs Zooplankton

 The bow-head whale feeds primarily on zooplankton by swimming forward with its mouth open and capturing the small organisms in the water.
-The whale and zooplankton populations are closely related, as changed in one results in changes in the other.
+The whale and zooplankton populations are closely related, as changes in one results in changes in the other.
 In fact, the whales and the zooplankton form a predator prey relationship, and the change in their populations for a specific area can be modelled using the following equations:

 `W' = -W + 0.03*Z*W`
 `Z' = 0.4*Z - 0.025*Z*W`